-Acceptance is an empowering state of being where we release the “pushing against” or “running from” where we are, what is actually happening, and how we are feeling.
+Acceptance is an empowering state of being where we release the “pushing against” or “running from” where we are, what is happening, and how we feel.

 With Acceptance, we stand grounded in the now, with rising confidence we can be with what is.
 This opens up our energy for healing, transformation, better boundaries, and co-creative adaptations.

 - When we stop arguing and fighting with reality – even unwanted reality – we re-activate our capacity to see clearly and find alternatives.

 - When we accept and become surprisingly “OK” with who we are and how we’re feeling, our energy transforms to be more present and reliable.